-Individual support is also offered via a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP).This means your child will have been identified by the class teacher/SENCO as needing a particularly high level of individual or small group teaching, which cannot be provided from the budget available to the school.
+Individual support is also offered via an Education, Health and Care Plan (EHCP).This means your child will have been identified by the class teacher/SENCO as needing a particularly high level of individual or small group teaching, which cannot be provided from the budget available to the school.

 The interventions will be reviewed regularly to ascertain the effectiveness of the provision and to inform future planning.

 How will the school let me know if they have any concerns about my child’s learning in school?

 If your child is identified as not making progress, staff will set up a meeting to discuss this with you in more detail and to: